mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/webtorrent.md

 # webtorrent
-> The command line interface for WebTorrent.
+> The command-line interface for WebTorrent.
-> Supports magnets, urls, info hashes and .torrent files.
+> Supports magnets, URLs, info hashes and `.torrent` files.
 > More information: <https://github.com/webtorrent/webtorrent-cli>.

 - Download a torrent